RadwanH/RadwanH/README.md

 --------------------

 Computer Science has always been my passion starting from the day I was in 2nd grade high school and we had that one topic in our IT course (it was about visual basic language ) that clicked a button in my mind after seeing what I can do with code, it was just amazing as someone who had no idea about coding and that was the day I decided that I wanna be able to do that forever!.
+So I'm planning to start my journey as a web developer all the way to rock as a Software Engineer!

 * 🌍  I'm based in Turkey at the moment
 * 🖥️  See my portfolio at (currently under construction) [My page](http://radwanbek.xyz)